 Federal Contract Tower TAF State (Oregon) Model - This model applies the Oregon Federal Contract Tower TAF forecast annual growth rates for aircraft classifications to Aurora State Airport's baseline operations counts (using the same classifications) over the 20-year period.
+The model assumes that operations at the Airport will be consistent with FAA's Terminal Area Forecast (TAF) for Oregon airports with contract air traffic control towers.
+This model provides a more focused regional assessment within the TAF, compared to the TAF national model for contract tower airports, as these airport are the most operationally similar to Aurora State Airport in the state.
 The model is non-linear and year-over-year growth rates vary.
 The model assumes that the Airport's operations will mirror state trends.
 The model results in an average annual growth rate of 0.6%.